-	After reaching Namche Bazaar, again you’ll check into the Yeti Mountain Home located in the Khumbu region, the gateway to Everest.
+After reaching Namche Bazaar, again you’ll check into the Yeti Mountain Home or Hotel Namche located in the heart of Namche Bazar , the gateway of Everest.

-The staff of Yeti Mountain Home will serve you a sumptuous, fresh and organic dinner.
+The staff of Yeti Mountain Home/Hotel Namche will serve you a sumptuous, fresh and organic dinner.
 The deluxe accommodations have arrangements for hot and cold showers.

 Day 4: Trek from Namche (3,440 meters) to Tengboche (3,860 meters)